matn7/CS-Notes/src/main/java/postgresql/README.md

 **Ex 7: Write two separate queries.**

-- The first query should delete all phones that were created by Samsung
+- The first query should delete all phones that were created by Samsung.
-- The second query should select all rows and columns of the phones table
+- The second query should select all rows and columns of the phones table.

 ```
 -- Write your delete SQL here